 Problems of the ‘Brain Drain’ – net emigration

 - Less tax revenue from losing income tax.
 Young workers aged 25-60 make the biggest contribution to a nation’s finances because they pay income tax, but don’t receive pensions or education spending.
-Baltic countries with large net emigration are forecast to see a rise in dependency ratio – the number of pensioners to working age population.
+Baltic countries with large net emigration are forecast to see a rise in dependency ratio – the number of pensioners to the working-age population.

 - Decline in competitiveness.
 A shortage of skilled labour can push up wages faster than productivity.
 Remittances sent home can also cause appreciation in the exchange rate.
 Remittances can also lead to lower labour supply as those who receive remittances have less incentive to work for a low hourly wage.